 Grand Drive is the one-way circular road that encircles the main body of the park.
 The road has a sealed walking track running alongside it.

 The walking track is wide enough for two strollers to go along together and still leave space for overtaking power walkers.
 Joggers and bicycles are not permitted on the walking track but are sometimes encountered.

 On the road itself, there is a rollerblade and cycle track lane.
 There’s also a horse track alongside the walking track, kids love watching the horses.

 Lots of serious walkers use the track and some of Sydney’s most serious stroller pushers too.
 Whether you are the fittest power walker with the sleekest, colour-coordinated three-wheeler stroller, or a sweaty stumbler, desperately trying to perk up with a walk after yet another baby-wakeful night, fear not, this is the walk for you.

-There are usually some weird and wonderfully amusing sights in Centennial Park to cheer even the most exhausted mum, from rollerblading stroller-pushers to people whooshing along the cycleway on wheeled skis.
-Horses walk, trot but rarely gallop along their own track, a delight for young children.
+There are usually some weird and wonderfully amusing sights in Centennial Park to cheer even the most exhausted parent, from rollerblading stroller-pushers to people whooshing along the cycleway on wheeled skis.

 The Centennial Park Circuit is a good walk for a sunny day as almost the entire walking track is shaded by an avenue of leafy trees.
 There are opportunities galore for reclining upon verdant lawns in the shade of an exquisite tree.
 Maps and information leaflets can be obtained at the Park Administration Office and at the cafe.
 None of the ponds in the park is fenced, so young children must be watched with an eagle eye.